Duke Care Coordinators, Patient Navigators Help You Through Health Challenges

 What Is a Care Coordinator?

 Although they have many names -- care coordinators, transplant coordinators, nurse coordinators, nurse navigators, patient navigators -- they all have the same purpose of bridging the gap between patients and processes.
-As the main point of contact for your care team, care coordinators’ responsibilities vary but generally include helping schedule appointments and procedures, joining appointments to translate complex medical language or explain lab results, being available nearly 24/7 to answer questions, and connecting you with helpful resources at Duke and elsewhere.
+As the main point of contact for your care team, care coordinators’ responsibilities vary but generally include helping schedule appointments and procedures, joining appointments to translate complex medical language or explain lab results, serving as a single point of contact to answer questions, and connecting you with helpful resources at Duke and elsewhere.

 Masters of Their Craft